 Gnocchi, pronounced NYOH-kee, is Italian for dumplings.
 It’s typically made from potatoes and flour, and sometimes egg.
 To me, gnocchi is the perfect marriage of the two ideas of dumplings and pasta.
 Depending on what region of Italy largely determines the type of gnocchi you get, as well.
 Some parts of Italy, gnocchi is made of semolina, much like regular pasta (I go over making homemade pasta with semolina flour in this post), covered in cheese and baked in the oven to cook.
 But today, I’m showing you the classic version of making gnocchi.

 Making gnocchi is a skill that takes time to master.
-It’s done completely by hand which give you the optimum advantage of knowing when your dough is too wet or too dry.
-It takes gentle hands to not over work the flour and let’s face it, these little pillows are just too dang cute not to love!
+It’s done completely by hand which gives you the optimum advantage of knowing when your dough is too wet or too dry.
+It takes gentle hands to not overwork the flour and let’s face it, these little pillows are just too dang cute not to love!
 Those ridges hold in all kinds of goodies!

 When gnocchi is made correctly, it is probably one of the most sublime textures that your tongue will ever discover.
 The little pillows just melt in your mouth and it incorporates into the accompanying sauce so well!

 I must warn you though, these little babies are temperamental and you need to treat them carefully or you will wind up with a mouthful of Chiclets… It’s happened to me once (tasting someone else’s) and it was a traumatizing experience.